-In the Events view analysts can view a list of events, select an event for analysis, and view the raw event and metadata with interactive features that enhance the ability to see meaningful patterns in the data.
-This is the preferred alternative to the static Legacy Events view and Event Reconstruction view.
-You can view network, log, and endpoint events in the Events view.
-The Events view offers packet, text, log, and email reconstruction.
+In the Events view analysts can view a sequential list of network, log and endpoint events, select an event for reconstruction and analysis, and view the raw event and metadata with interactive features that enhance the ability to see meaningful patterns in the data.
+In Version 11.5 and later, you can drill into metadata for the listed events.
+The Events view offers packet, file, host, text, log, and email reconstruction.
 When you open a web reconstruction of an event, the same web reconstruction used in the Legacy Events view is displayed.

 What do you want to do?